robossis/Robossis-xvr/README.md

 #### Data

-Benchmarks datasets are available [here](https://huggingface.co/datasets/eigenvivek/xvr-data/tree/main).
+Benchmarks datasets, reformatted into DICOM/NIfTI files, are available [here](https://huggingface.co/datasets/eigenvivek/xvr-data/tree/main).

-If you use the `DeepFluoro` dataset, please cite:
+If you use the [`DeepFluoro`](https://github.com/rg2/DeepFluoroLabeling-IPCAI2020) dataset, please cite:

     @article{grupp2020automatic,
       title={Automatic annotation of hip anatomy in fluoroscopy for robust and efficient 2D/3D registration},